 Consider this excerpt from a recent blog post by a writer at the Discovery Institute:

 ...we need a brief primer in fundamental evolutionary theory.
 Natural selection preserves randomly arising variations only if those variations cause functional differences affecting reproductive output.A few sentences later, the same claim is repeated:

-Indeed, given that natural selection favors only functionally advantageous variations, ...Those claims were first made in a piece written by unnamed DI "fellows" mocking the work and conclusions of Joe Thornton, an evolutionary biologist at the University of Oregon.
+Indeed, given that natural selection favors only functionally advantageous variations, ...Those claims were first made in a piece written by unnamed DI "fellows" mocking the work and conclusions of Joe Thornton, an evolutionary biologist at the University of Oregon and the University of Chicago.
 And the claims are badly misleading.

 26 September 2011

 Human evolution has been in the news quite a lot recently.